 Purchase gift cards

-If necessary, you can also offer digital sales.
+You can also offer digital sales.
 In this case, you don’t need to sell physical cards.
-Instead, you can issue numbers or barcodes that can be used online or from a smartphone screen.
-This is most effective for companies that operate primarily in the eCommerce space, but some companies are beginning to phase out physical gift cards entirely.
+Instead, you issue numbers or barcodes—digital codes—that can be used online or from a smartphone.
+This is most effective for companies that operate primarily in the ecommerce space, but some companies are beginning to phase out physical gift cards entirely in wake of consumer concerns about plastic gift cards.

 All gift card programs run a little differently, but all must comply with local and national laws.
 For example, federal law in the United States prohibits gift cards from expiring for at least five years from the time of purchase.
-Similarly, inactivity fees can’t be charged unless the card has been unused for at least one year.
+Similarly, inactivity fees can’t be charged in the US unless the card has been unused for at least one year.
+Note that state laws that provide more protection override the federal laws—for example, gift cards can’t expire at all in California.

 Before implementing anything like purchase limits, usage periods or any other stipulations, be sure to review all regulations thoroughly.
 If your business is a franchise, go over all company policies on revenue treatment and reporting before moving forward.